 Where you can find Christian Cosmo:

-Full disclosure: I’m a part of Christian Cosmo‘s book-launch team, so I received a free copy of this book so I could read it and tell y’all about it. :)
+Full disclosure: I’m a part of Christian Cosmo‘s book-launch team, so I received a free copy of the eBook so I could read it and tell y’all about it. :)